adalisan/pages-hugo/content/home/about.md

 Like the best of statistics/data science practitioners, I am adept at learning new computer languages.

-I worked with C++, for a long time.
+I used  C++  for a long time working with [VXL](https://github.com/vxl/vxl) library.
 I picked up Python during my PhD which I would say is my (current) favorite computer language.